 We reach Velankanni for a late lunch.
 This small town was once a port having trade with ancient Greece and Rome.
 The port eventually got shifted to Nagapattinam to the north.
 Velankanni was compensated with the Basilica of Our Lady of Good Health.
 This is a major Christian shrine in the country and has over 20 million visitors in a year.

 The 16th century church became a Basilica in 1962.
 The Church is credited with many miracles and has a wide following.

-Velankanni was badly affected by the Indian Ocean Tsunami of 2004.
+Velankanni was badly affected by the Indian Ocean Tsunami of 2004 despite the presence of the shrine.
 A memorial to the victims of the Tsunami has been erected outside the town and is attracting tourists.

 Text by Suryakiran Naik